Opération Bison

+Background

 Chad was a former French colony that had become independent in 1960.
 In 1965 the Chadian Civil War erupted, and a year later the FROLINAT, an insurgent group, was formed to overthrow the Chadian President François Tombalbaye.
 By 1968 the revolt had extended to most of the country, and the FROLINAT could count on roughly 3000 men.

 This forced Tombalbaye to ask in 1968 for help from the French President Charles de Gaulle, counting on the military accords between the two countries.
 The Defence Accord was signed on August 15, 1960, and the Assistance Militaire Technique (AMT) accord, was signed May 19, 1964.
 Originally France limited itself to providing logistic support to the Chadian Armed Forces but, when it became clear the situation was not improving, De Gaulle reluctantly started Operation Bison on April 14, 1969, sending 3,000 well-equipped French soldiers against the ragtag FROLINAT forces.
 Among the conditions for the French help was the acceptance by Tombalbaye of an Administrative Reform Mission (MRA), to reform the army and the civil service and propose radical changes to the government's policies.

 The command of the operation was at first given to General Michel Arnaud, a former companion of General Philippe Leclerc.
 Tombalbaye immediately attempted to dictate the mission of the Operation to him.
 For example, on one occasion, Tombalbaye summoned Arnauld to a meeting of the Defence Council and ordered him to eliminate all Arabs living at N'Goura, a locality not far from the capital Fort-Lamy, because they didn't deserve to be called Chadians.
 Arnaud bluntly answered: "I am a French general and will not engage in genocide".
 A moment of silence followed, after which Tombalbaye ordered the general to take the first flight to France.